 Yesterday, I noted that Mark Kirk was being dinged back in Illinois for the same casual lies on foreign policy that has become a Republican hallmark in the modern age.
 One of the examples I used is the old “Saddam hid his WMD in Syria” nonsense.

 Funny story.
-Turns out that one of the main progenitors of this absurdity was the President’s pick for Director of National Intelligence.
+Turns out that one of the main absurdity was the President’s pick for Director of National Intelligence.

 WASHINGTON, Oct.
 28— The director of a top American spy agency said Tuesday that he believed that material from Iraq’s illicit weapons program had been transported into Syria and perhaps other countries as part of an effort by the Iraqis to disperse and destroy evidence immediately before the recent war.